jdhitsolutions/DiskReportingTools/README.md

 ![Volume](images/Volume01.png)

-This PowerShell module contains a few functions you can use to generate reports or gather information about storage devices on your system.
+This PowerShell module containsfunct ions to generate reports or gather information about storage devices.
 The module should work on Windows PowerShell 5.1 and PowerShell 7 on Windows platforms.
 The commands rely on the CIM cmdlets and traditional PowerShell remoting.

 Install the module from the PowerShell Gallery.